 Applicants should submit no more than a three-page proposal, formatted with no less than 1” margins and in an 11 point Arial font or equivalent on US letter-sized page.
 The application should be organized in the following sections:

-- Project Description, including the relevance to patient engagement and furthering scientific research;
+- Project description, including relevance to patient engagement and furthering scientific research;

-- Project team (including PDF Research Advocates/patient advocates); and
+- Project team (including Parkinson's Foundation Research Advocates/patient advocates); and

 Review & Decisions